Vinodmangalore/AngularLite/session4.md

 ## ✅ Tasks

+✅ Create a new component called `laptop-alerts-component` similar to above.

+✅ Enable the `laptops-alerts-component` to receive Laptop as property with an `@Input()` decorator.

-✅ Perform all the steps followed in the current session in the project `computer-store`.
+✅ Perform all the other steps followed in the current session in the project `computer-store`.

-✅ Create necessary component to implement passing data from parent to child and vice versa, like `laptop-alerts.component`

 ### *End of session 4*